 Many defendants choose to settle once presented with the evidence against them, but we often start trial against one or more defendants.
 It frequently happens that during the course of jury selection the remaining defendants agree to settle; others settle during trial.
 It is unusual for a case to go all the way to a verdict.

 Asbestos trials usually last about a month with evidence being given by treating doctors, oncologists, pulmonologists, pathologists, industrial hygienists, co-workers, the client and family, and others.
-(Read more about Kazan Law verdicts.)
+(Read more about Kazan Law’s mesothelioma and asbestos verdicts.)

 When a case goes through to verdict, the losing party or parties usually appeal.
 This means that the final outcome of the trial can be delayed for many months or even years.